OliverMKing/AKS-Actions-Docs/README.md

 A breaking change means that the action behaves functionally differently than the previous version with the same exact input (other than bugfixes).
 This includes things like new required inputs.

+If a new major version for an action is created, our [starter workflows](https://github.com/Azure/k8s-deploy/issues/174#issuecomment-1167377782) must be updated appropriately.

 ## Common issues

 ### Can't merge due to conflicting tags